Travilah, Maryland: History

 A small corner shopping center, built in 1979, is located at the Travilah Road-Glen Road intersection.
 The center was originally named Glenvilah Shopping Center, but was renamed Potomac Oak Center in honor of the historic Travilah Oak tree located there close to Travilah Road.
 Several homes were also located in the area and a large 150-year-old farmhouse remains across from the shopping center.

-Historic Places
+Historic sites

 Montgomery County has a long history that began over 300 years ago.
 The Travilah area has some historic sites, although some are privately owned.
 For example, the original Travilah Town Hall, built in 1910, still stands—but it is privately owned.
 The historic Travilah Baptist Church, built in 1894, burned down in 1980.

 Harrison and Ada Ward Farm

 The Harrison and Ada Ward Farm was built around 1885, and prospered in part because it was located not far from the Pennyfield Lock on the Chesapeake and Ohio Canal on what is now Travilah Road.
 The farm originally grew wheat, corn, and hay, and later raised dairy cows.
 The farm's bright red bank barn, which has exceptional architectural detail, is located right next to the road.